 He acquiesced and I again rode an erect saddle horn.

 I dressed, left ten dollars on the dresser for the maid, kissed him goodbye, caught a cab back to the condo, quickly redressed to domestic attire and drove home.
 As I drove, I hobbled together an excuse for my tardiness for a midnight arrival.
 It wasn’t needed, hubby was snoring.
-I undressed, put flannel pyjamas on and slid next to him, safe and secure.
-As I nodded off, I was assured, while mature, I was a woman,
+I undressed, put flannel pajamas on and slid next to him, safe and secure.
+As I nodded off, I was assured, while past menopause, I was still a woman,

-In the morning, hubby asked about the book club meeting but after a little explanation his eyes glazed and we talked about the office.
+In the morning, hubby asked about the book club meeting but after a little lying his eyes glazed and we talked about the office.

 The captain became an every other month event due to his shipping schedule and the timing of book club meetings.
 When we met, it was a book club meeting of sorts.
 We talked about a recent book we read over dinner, not a book club one.
 He provided good insights not just about books but life.
 We had pleasant conversations, didn’t talk about family but I learned he was divorced and had two grown children.

 He remained in the dark about my age, at least that’s what I’ve told myself.
 He entertained with stories of his foreign travels and suggested places I might like to visit.
 I did ask why he met with me when there were so many women who would be attracted to him.
 It was my snooping about others but he simply lied, I was the only one he enjoyed talking to over a fine dinner.
-I pried no further and accepted what we had together, great dinner conversations and my acceptance as an attractive woman, a woman still in play.
+I pried no further and accepted what we had together, dinner conversations and me a woman, still in play after menopause.

 The captain was the iceberg tip.
 My secret puppet shadow freed, had gone amok.

 Author Notes: Assured she's still a desired woman, a wife settles into a book club affair.